sunil-gumatimath/react-hooks/README.md

 -   **RenderCounter**: Shows how to use `useRef` to count component renders without causing re-renders.
 -   **DOMElementReference**: Demonstrates accessing and manipulating DOM elements with `useRef`.

+### `useMemo`

+The `useMemo` hook returns a memoized value.
+It's useful for performance optimizations by avoiding expensive calculations on every render.

+-   **CubeCalculator**: A component that demonstrates how to use `useMemo` to memoize the result of an expensive calculation (cubing a number).

 ## Technologies Used

 -   React